iris-crm/php-sdk/docs/Api/SubscriptionsApi.md

 # **subscriptionsSampleTurboappSubmittedGet**
 > \Swagger\Client\Model\TurboAppSubmited subscriptionsSampleTurboappSubmittedGet()

-Receive a notification when a TurboApp is submitted to a processor.
+Receive a notification when a TurboApp is submitted to a processor

 Example use: create a record in an external system when a TurboApp is submitted.